FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

-Tutorial: Create Views and Route your URLS(urls setting)
+Tutorial: Create Views and Route your URLs
 ===========================================
 [Demonstration time: 7 mins 00 s (0.817 ~ 82%) | Total time: 8 mins 34 s]

 Slide 1 [00:08 | 00:08]
 ------------
 Title Slide
-**Creating Views and Routing URLs**
+**Creating Views and Resolving URLs**

 Slide 2 [00:12 | 00:20]
 --------------

 **Learning Objectives**

-In this tutorial, we will learn to;
+In this tutorial, we will learn to:
   - Create a django view
   - Create a url routing scheme